 Wolves and Mankind have been connected together for a long time.
 Starting with the wolves most likely being drawn to the campfire and retrieving some meat scraps.
 Wolves and humans both tend to form strong bonds to their own kind so it wasn't too surprising that there could be a connection between the two species.

 Early man also definitely had a history with the wolf by most likely learning to hunt with/from them and also learning some lessons of the importance of family and working together.
-The video below shows some sweet moments when a woman revisits captive wolves and there is a joyous reunion.
+The video shows some sweet moments when a woman revisits wolves and there is a joyous reunion.

 How the wolf has influenced mankind ~

 Wolf Song of Alaska has always maintained that humans stand to learn some valuable lessons from wild canids, and recent theorizing maintains that this may have been helpful to our actual survival thousands of years ago.

 The most recent research comes from Australia, where scientist Paul Tacon and bio-archaeology consultant Colin Pardoe have published growing evidence that the wolf-human relationship may go back over 100,000 years.
 Some of their findings include the following: